14 Highest-Paying Jobs for English Majors

 These professionals work primarily in radio, delivering news, sports, and music to listeners.
 They may, depending on the specifics of the job, interview guests or provide commentary on specific issues.
 Although speaking is a major part of this job, an English degree helps announcers write scripts that are clear, effective, and engaging.
 Unfortunately, the job market for announcers may be declining.
 According to the BLS, the field will drop by 11% between 2014 and 2024. $30,000 may not seem like a significant income, but this job creates a great opportunity for English majors just entering the job market.
 Besides that, the top 10% can earn an average over $89,000.
 In most cases, initial training to work sound or video equipment will be required.

-- Regent University Bachelor of Arts in English / Self-Designed
+- California Baptist University Bachelor of Arts in English

 Best Jobs for English Majors